huggingface/diffusers/examples/svdiff/README.md

 ### Spectral Shift Scaling

 You can adjust the strength of the weights.
+The larger the scale, the closer the generated image is to your input concept.
+On the other hand, decreasing that value generates images that follow the text prompt more.

 ![scale](https://github.com/mkshing/svdiff-pytorch/raw/main/assets/scale.png)